 5. VAT Considerations

-Rental Income: Short-term rental of a single apartment only subject to VAT if provided with ancillary services beyond minimum (e.g. wifi, aircon and bed linen).
-Long-term residential leases are typically VAT-exempt.
+Rental Income: Short-term rental of a single apartment is only subject to VAT if provided with ancillary services beyond the standard minimum (e.g. wifi, aircon and bed linen).
+Long-term residential leases are typically VAT-exempt, with no right of recovery of input VAT.

-VAT Recovery: A French SARL may be able to recover Italian VAT on property purchase (if applicable) or renovation costs if registered for VAT in Italy and conducting taxable rental activity.
+VAT Recovery: An individuals registered for VAT carrying on a fully VATable business may be able to to recover Italian VAT on property purchase (if applicable) or renovation costs if registered for VAT in Italy and conducting taxable rental activity.

 6. Practical Aspects